macla7/shiftTrader/README.md

 - actions on notifications

--link the createNotificationBlueprintAsync to regular notifcationSlice, so that notifications state array is updated on the response.
+- link the createNotificationBlueprintAsync to regular notifcationSlice, so that notifications state array is updated on the response.

-- Create some kind of text return from database(?, or backend at least) that dynmic makes notifcation description based off type and inputs.
+- Atm, if blueprint is made, and for some reeason notifications and notificationOrigins aren't.. it won't throw any kind of exception.
+Is this end of the world..?
+Not ideal, at least.

 **Create DP functionality**